umee-network/docs/docs/overview/risk-parameters/README.md

 ### max_supply

-The "Max_supply" parameter establishes the highest amount of tokens that an asset can be supplied to Umee.
+The "Max_supply" parameter establishes the highest amount of tokens that an asset can be supplied to UX.
 Attempting to add additional supply of the given token into the protocol is not possible.
 It is a risk parameter used to manage the risk exposure of any specific token on the platform.